Cosmetic crossings of twisted knots: Abstract

 \section{Abstract}

-We prove that the property of admitting no cosmetic crossing changes is preserved under the operation of inserting full twists in the strings of closed braids and the operation of forming certain satellites of winding number zero.
-As a consequences of the main results, we prove the nugatory crossing conjecture for twisted fibered braids, for closed 3-braids and for Whitehead doubles of prime non-cable knots.
+We prove that the property of admitting no cosmetic crossing changes is preserved under the operation of forming certain satellites of winding number zero.
+We also define strongly cosmetic crossing changes and we discuss their behavior under the operation of inserting full twists in the strings of closed braids.